What is Network Access Control?

 NAC is a two-stage process: authentication and authorization.
 If either stage fails, then it blocks and quarantines the device or user.

-The NAC system prompts the user during authentication to enter credentials to check their identity as an authorised user.
+The NAC system prompts the user during authentication to enter credentials to check their identity as an authorized user.

 There are various authentication forms that can be used by companies such as username or password, pin, biometric scan, etc.